|

 The current State Police

-Motorcycle Unit consists of 17 Troopers each of
+Motorcycle Unit consists of 12 to 17 Troopers each of

 whom is assigned a motorcycle.
 They are assigned